Stability testing best practice for Pharmaceutical products

 Analyzing stability data – Kinetic models

-A kinetic model for degradation could be used to theoretically predict the rate of decomposition of active drugs.
+A kinetic model for degradation could be used to predict the decomposition rate of active drugs theoretically.

-However, kinetic models might not be optimal as they don’t take into account some factors such as the matrix of a drug, or when there is only a single drug in a reaction.
+However, kinetic models might not be optimal as they don’t take into account some factors, such as a drug’s matrix or the presence of only a single drug in a reaction.

-Dissolution rate, particle formation, and other physical stability issues add further complicates.
+Dissolution rate, particle formation, and other physical stability issues further complicate.

-There is no substitute for the shelf life being determined empirically, that is, using real time data for the formulated product in the final package.
+There is no substitute for determining the shelf life empirically, that is, using real-time data for the formulated product in the final package.

 Two types of stability studies can be performed on a product: